 - The requirements of 23 CFR 774.15 describe the conditions in which a constructive use could occur: - 24 "A constructive use occurs when the transportation project does not incorporate land from a 25 Section 4(f) property, but the project's proximity impacts are so severe that the protected 26 activities, features, or attributes that qualify the property for protection under Section 4(f) are 27 substantially impaired.
-Substantial impairment occurs only when the protected activities, 28 features, or attributes of the property or publication of the protect of activities. - 28 features, or attributes of the property are substantially diminished." - 29 Substantial impairment is a high threshold; an impact does not rise to the level of being so 30 severe unless specific criteria are achieved.
+Substantial impairment occurs only when the protected activities, 28 features, or attributes of the property of protection under Section 4(f) are 29 features of the property of the property of protected activities, - 28 features, or attributes of the property are substantially diminished." - 29 Substantial impairment is a high threshold; an impact does not rise to the level of being so 30 severe unless specific criteria are achieved.
 FHWA has determined that a constructive use - 31 occurs when (23 CFR 774.15(e)): - "(1) The projected noise level increase attributable to the project substantially interferes with the use and enjoyment of a noise-sensitive facility of a property protected by Section 4(f), such as: - 35 (i) Hearing the performances at an outdoor amphitheater; - 36 (ii) Sleeping in the sleeping area of a campground; - (iii) Enjoyment of a historic site where a quiet setting is a generally recognized feature or attribute of the site's significance; - 39 (iv) Enjoyment of an urban park where serenity and quiet are significant attributes; or